Clare Kummer: Career

 She is credited on at least eight films and three television programs, usually the adaptations of her stage shows (including two screen adaptations of Good Gracious, Annabelle, silent in 1919, and sound, as Annabelle's Affairs, in 1931).
 She also wrote several books, including Bible Rimes for the Not Too Young (1910).

+She had one-act plays staged at the Punch and Judy Theatre.

 Personal life

 Kummer married twice; her first husband was fellow playwright and author Frederick Arnold Kummer.
 They married in 1895 and divorced in 1903.
 They had two daughters, Marjorie (who married English actor Roland Young) and Frederica.
 Her second husband was Arthur Henry; they met through their mutual acquaintance, Theodore Dreiser, and married in 1910.
 She was widowed when Arthur died in 1934.
 Kummer died in Carmel, California, at the age of 85, in 1958.
 Princeton University and the New York Public Library hold some of her papers.